 When I was in my twenties, my siblings and I were spending time with our older cousins.
-Our oldest cousin had just turned forty-four and all of us were making fun of his age.
+Our oldest cousin had just turned 44 and all of us were making fun of his age.
 At one point my sister wanted to make him feel better and said, “You know, you’re really just halfway through your life.
 Now you have the entire second half to enjoy.”
-Sarcastically I responded, “Yeah, you’re a middle age man, isn’t that great?!”
+Sarcastically, I responded, “Yeah, you’re a middle-aged man.
+Isn’t that great?!”

-Success, mistakes, joy, and heartbreak.
-You’ve experienced them all and that knowledge can help young people.
+Success, mistakes, joy, and heartbreak—you’ve experienced them all and that knowledge can help young people.
 We can teach, volunteer, encourage, and listen.
-The only skill necessary is the courage to step out.
+The only skill necessary is the courage to step up.

 Sometimes life can grow stagnant, a repetitive loop in the same endless circle disconnected and barely making do.
 Such thoughts can lead to depression, alcohol abuse, marital troubles, and more.
 I believe we are each created with gifts and abilities that can serve a great purpose in this world.
 What mark could you leave on the world?